project-image

 Art Talk

-almost 6 years ago – Fri, Oct 19, 2018 at 02:35:36 AM
+about 6 years ago – Fri, Oct 19, 2018 at 02:35:36 AM

 Work on the book continues.
 The manuscript is getting it's 'final' pass from the editor and our graphic designer has delivered what I consider a near final version of the layout.
 All good news.